 Speak with an attorney before speaking with the insurance company or other party

-Even when the responsible party seems obvious, the insurance company will often try to minimize their payout by pushing liability onto you.
+Even when the responsible party seems obvious, the insurance company will often try to minimize its payout by pushing liability onto you.

-Is There a Time Limit for Me to Speak With an Attorney?
+Is There a Time Limit to Speak With an Attorney About My Case?

 What Should I do After an Accident if I Suspect a Traumatic Brain Injury?